zulip/zulip/help/view-and-browse-images.md

-# View and browse images
+# View images and videos

+Zulip shows previews of attached images and videos, unless previews are [disabled](/help/allow-image-link-previews) in your organization.
+You can click on a preview to view an image in more detail, or to play a video.
+Zulip also makes it convenient to browse all images and videos attached to messages in your current view.

+## Using the image viewer

+{start_tabs}

+{tab|desktop-web}

-When someone pastes or attaches an image to a message, Zulip shows a small preview.
-Click on the image preview to open the **image viewer**.
+1. Click an image preview to open the **image viewer**.

-In the image viewer, you can:
+1. You can interact with the image.

     * Zoom in and out of the image

     * Click and drag the image

-* **Reset zoom** so that the image is recentered and its original size
+    * **Reset zoom** so that the image is recentered and back to its original size

-* **Open** the image in a new browser tab
+    * **Open** the image in a new browser tab if you are using the Zulip web app

     * **Download** the image

-* Browse other images in the current view.
-For example, if you're in a stream view, the image browser will show all the images from that stream.
-If you do a [search](/help/search-for-messages), the image browser will show all images in messages that matched that search.

-Exit the image viewer by clicking anywhere outside the image.
+1. Click anywhere outside the image to close the image viewer once you are done.

+!!! tip ""

+    You can click on the file name to download an image rather than viewing it in the Zulip app.

 !!! keyboard_tip ""